-This ground-breaking volume opens the intellectual canvas on the challenges and possibilities of African futures.
-It will be of great interest to students and scholars of Politics and IR, Development, Sociology, African Studies, Black Studies, Education, History Postcolonial Studies and the emerging field of Decolonial Studies.
+This groundbreaking volume opens the intellectual canvas on the challenges and possibilities of African futures.
+It will be of great interest to students and scholars of Politics and International Relations, Development, Sociology, African Studies, Black Studies, Education, History Postcolonial Studies, and the emerging field of Decolonial Studies.

 1. Introduction: Beyond the European game